OSGConnect/connectbook/start/account/generate-add-sshkey.md

 ## Step 2: Add the public SSH key to login node

-To add your public key to the OSG Connect log in server:
+To add your public key to the OSG Connect log in node:

 1. Go to www.osgconnect.net and sign in with your CILogin.